-🔹 🖸 🖸 STT become eligible for ALTSS.
-The effects in a STT authorized to recover the cost of these benefits i There are three types of STT. • Trusts for individuals Under Age 65 v • Income-Only Trusts, and • Pooled Trusts.
-The trust must meet certain conditions to qualify are unique to a specific kind of STT.
-Failure to i are reviewed by AHCCCS to ensure that they m ras a STT.
-Many of these conditions apply to all three STT types, and some meet these conditions disqualifies the trust from special treatment.
-All STTs leet all conditions for special treatment.
-08/24/2018 Policy Special Parky + Ongole 800 Tructs + 805 Special Treatment Tructs 801 Truct Overview The conditions that apply to all three STT types ADIT Trust Coverview Policy A trust is a legal arrangement in which a person or organization, II Paicy - Owster 800 Trusts Date of creation The trust must be created on or after August 11, 1993.
-802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT Hosy - Overer 500 Trails 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Patry - Cropter 800 Trust - 800 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Naty - Oracle 905 houts and Spore Treatment Truts Revocable trusts must name AHCCCS as the remainder bieneficiary upon the trust being revoked or terminated, or upon the death of the customer.
-End of insertil counts.
+STT become eligible for ALTES_To-efficients in a STT authorized to recover the cost of these benefits to There are three types of STT.
+Trusts for Individuals Under Age 65 w Income-Only Trusts, and Pooled Trusts The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some A Special Treatment Trust Overview A Special Treatment Trust Overview Revised 08/24/2018 Policy Special Parcy - Oregon 800 Trusts - 805 Special Treatment Trusts are unique to a specific kind of STT.
+Failure to meet these conditions disqualifies the trust from special treatment.
+All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
+The conditions that apply to all three STT types are listed in the table below.
+801 Trust Overview 801 Trust Overview Policy A trust is a tegal arrangement in which a person or organization, II Parcy - Orapter 800 Trusts Date of creation The trust must be created on or after August 11, 1993.
+802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust B Trusts for Individuals Under Age 65 with a Disubility Revised 08/24/20 Patry + Depter 800 Trusts + 801 Special Trastment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
+D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi Noty - Oracles 90 Tratis - 805 Spoce Treatment Trats Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
+Entral insertit conditi.